 Laundry mishaps have happened to almost all of us.
 A pen gets left in a pocket and explodes in the washer or dryer leaving ink all over the clothes and the washer drum.
-Or, it could be a melting stick of lip balm that leaves spots on your khaki pants a smear of greasy wax in the dryer.
-Or, even that wonderful pair of dark jeans has now dyed the inside of your dryer the same color.
+It could be a melting stick of lip balm that leaves spots on your khaki pants a smear of greasy wax in the dryer, or even that wonderful pair of dark jeans has now dyed the inside of your dryer the same color.

 Whatever the disaster, it is important to get rid of the stains from your washer and dryer drums quickly because they might be transferred to the next load of clean clothes.

 How to Remove Ink Stains from a Washer or Dryer Drum